Yes, you can host Django for free — and in some cases for several months without spending a cent.

 - Custom domain support on paid plans only

-Pros: Zero setup, Django-native, great for learning and demos Cons: No PostgreSQL on free tier, no custom domain, severely limited CPU/bandwidth, not suitable for production
+Pros: Zero setup, Django-native, great for learning and demos Cons: No PostgreSQL on free tier, no custom domain, severely limited CPU/bandwidth, not suitable for production.
+If you outgrow it, see Appliku vs PythonAnywhere for a real, unrestricted server that is still managed.

 6. Vultr — Free Tier Plan¶